code-iai/iai_kinect2/README.md

 Install the latest version of the Nvidia drivers, for example `nvidia-346` from `ppa:xorg-edgers` and `opencl-headers`.

 ## OpenCL with Intel GPU

+You can either install a binary package from a ppa, or build beignet yourself.

+#### Install binary package from PPA

+There is a ppa providing the newest version of beignet for Ubuntu 14.04: https://launchpad.net/~pmjdebruijn/+archive/ubuntu/beignet-testing

 #### Known configuration
 - Ubuntu 14.04